Cell Phone Radio Frequency Radiation

 A: In the end, the peer review recommendations represented the consensus from the three-day peer review meeting in March 2018.
 These recommendations largely overlapped with conclusions in the draft NTP report, but the panel recommended stronger levels of evidence for several tumors.
 NTP supports this consensus and appreciates the thoughtful input from all involved.
 A range of factors are considered when interpreting scientific evidence and drawing conclusions.
 NTP’s meeting in March gave NTP scientists a chance to examine and debate these factors in detail for the radiofrequency radiation studies.

-Q: Why did you release the draft reports to the public prior to peer review?
+Q: Why were the draft reports released to the public prior to peer review?

 A: This has been part of NTP’s transparent review process for its entire 40-year history.
 It gives NTP’s many stakeholders a chance to weigh in before reports are final.
 The public comments were then collected and provided to the panel of expert reviewers for their consideration, per the usual protocol.